scjhamilton/sjh-website/content/blog/markdown-syntax.md

 type: post
 ---

+Testing 123...
 This article offers a sample of basic Markdown syntax that can be used in Hugo content files, also it shows whether basic HTML elements are decorated with CSS in a Hugo theme.
 <!--more-->

 ## Headings